chanzuckerberg/cellxgene-census/docs/cellxgene_census_FAQ.md

 - Query and access data using metadata filters.
 - Load and create AnnData objects.
 - Load and create Seurat objects.
-- From Python create PyArrow objects, SciPy sparse matrices, NumPy arrays, and pandas data frames.
+- From Python create PyArrow objects, SciPy sparse matrices, NumPy arrays, and Pandas data frames.
 - From R create R Arrow objects, sparse matrices (via the Matrix package), and standard data frames and (dense) matrices.

 ## Can I query human and mouse data in a single query?